neoblades02/tpi-submit-bot/README.md

 **Required Fields per Record:**
 - `Agent Name`: Name of the booking agent
 - `Client Name`: Full name of the client (first and last name)
-- `Trip Description`: Description of the trip (used to determine Cruise vs Tour FIT)
+- `Trip Description`: Description of the trip (all bookings processed as "Tour FIT")
 - `Booking Number`: Unique booking identifier
 - `Booking Status`: Current status of the booking
 - `Booking Description`: Detailed description of the booking